 - Advocacy Session: We offer students who have questions regarding the Title IX process or are a survivor of sexual assault, the opportunity to speak to a trained sexual assault advocate, in a confidential setting.

-- Self-Guided Therapy: Light Therapy and an emWave Pro are available for students to use outside of counseling sessions.
+- Self-Guided Therapy: Light Therapy, pet therapy and emWave Pro are available for students to use outside of counseling sessions.
 Please see our Self-Guided Therapy page for more information.

 - Janell McGruder, Director of Counseling Services, Sexual Assault Advocate

 - Megan Downs, Assistant Director of Counseling Services, Licensed Professional Counselor